 Investing in insurance

-All in all, this could well be a ripe time to invest in the Indian insurance sector.
-With the recent IPO surge, there are now 9 listed insurance companies in India.
-We have made it easy for you to invest in these insurance companies as well as measure the performance of the industry in one single place–the smallcase Insurance Tracker.
+With the recent IPO surge, there are now multiple listed insurance companies in India.
+Insurance Tracker smallcase makes it easy for investors to gain exposure as well as measure the performance of the industry.

-Insurance companies are part of the financial sector and they get covered under the Banking, Financial Services and Insurance (BFSI) industry.
+Insurance companies are part of the financial sector and are covered under the Banking, Financial Services and Insurance (BFSI) industry.
 But there is no way to track the performance of the insurance sector in isolation.
 Insurance Tracker smallcase fills this gap and is the first of its kind stock portfolio that tracks the insurance sector.

-The tracker comprises 8 stocks from the insurance industry.
-It is an equal-weighted portfolio that can give you the right amount of exposure to different insurance companies.
+The tracker comprises of stocks from the insurance industry.
+It is an equal risk-weighted portfolio that gives the right amount of exposure to different insurance companies.